Robert Stalick – Chief Executive Officer

 George Baker leads Caliburn’s cybersecurity and information security programs as Chief Information Security Officer.
 He brings more than 25 years of experience in IT, information security, and complex systems implementation, including both in-house and consulting roles, with a focus on the government, financial services, healthcare, technology, and energy sectors.
-Notably, he held leadership positions directing the technical aspects of Raytheon’s international cyber security solutions program, as well as managing the full scope of the company’s information system consulting services in the Middle East.
-Prior to that, Mr. Baker was part of the executive team at Foreground Security where he provided cybersecurity advisory services for U.S. clients ranging from small and mid-sized businesses to Fortune 50 corporations and served as Special Advisor for development and delivery of a large/ISP scale cybersecurity operations center.
+Notably, he held leadership positions overseeing the technical aspects of Raytheon’s international cyber security programs, as well as managing the company’s information security consulting services in the Middle East.
+Prior to that, Mr. Baker was part of the executive team at Raytheon Foreground Security where he provided cybersecurity advisory services for U.S. clients ranging from small and mid-sized businesses to Fortune 50 corporations and served as special advisor for development and delivery of a large/ISP scale cybersecurity operations center.
 He spent more than 10 years at Exostar LLC in multiple engineering, information security architect, and cybersecurity-focused roles.
 Mr. Baker holds multiple professional certifications, including CISSP-ISSAP and CCSP, and earned a B.A. in International Affairs from The George Washington University.

 Chief Security Officer